ZeusWPI/imprint/README.md

 ## Callbacks

-All callbacks are POST requests to `mattermore.zeus.gent/fingerprint_cb` with query parameters `msg` and `val` representing a message and an optional associated value, respectively. \
+All callbacks are POST requests to `mattermore.zeus.gent/fingerprint_cb` with two lines in the body: `msg`, encoding the message to be sent, and `val`, an optional related value (eg. an ID)

 If `val` is not specified, it is irrelevant.

  - Body too long - `msg: too_long`